-As someone who has many friends that teach at various grade levels, I can tell you right now that communication is key for planning on taking kids out of school for a Disney vacation.
-You don't want to just send your child's teacher an email that says, “Oh will you please put together a stack of homework for us?” because that comes off as kind of brazen (with all that extra time those teachers have, right?) and might send the wrong message.
+As someone who has many friends who teach at various grade levels, I can tell you right now that communication is key for planning on taking kids out of school for a Disney vacation.
+You don’t want to just send your child’s teacher an email that says, “Oh will you please put together a stack of homework for us?” because that comes off as kind of brazen (with all that extra time those teachers have, right?) and might send the wrong message.

 Be communicative with your child’s teacher, especially if you’re worried about their academic standing, and tell them about your trip plans.
 If your child’s teacher isn’t concerned about the days they will miss and you work out a plan for your kids to stay on top of their school work then that’s really the best option for everyone.

-Obviously this is really a personal family decision.
+Obviously, this is really a personal family decision.
 For some parents, if their kids are struggling in school with a certain subject, they might be hesitant to allow them to miss any days which in that case- communication with the teacher is a must.

 5. Make it Educational But Enjoy the Moment

 One of my favorite educational moments is Great Moments with Mr. Lincoln located in Main Street U.S.A.
-Walt Disney was fascinated with the life of Abraham Lincoln and this attraction is a tribute to one of America's most celebrated presidents.
-The show begins with a film about President Lincoln’s life and concludes with the animatronic President Lincoln taking stage to deliver highlights from his greatest speeches.
+Walt Disney was fascinated with the life of Abraham Lincoln and this attraction is a tribute to one of America’s most celebrated presidents.
+The show begins with a film about President Lincoln’s life and concludes with the animatronic President Lincoln taking the stage to deliver highlights from his greatest speeches.
 You can also enjoy American history around Frontierland and New Orleans Square along with other areas around the park!

 While making aspects of the trip educational can be a great way to stimulate young minds on vacation, I recommend not taking it too far.
-Bringing along a stack of school homework or worksheets to do along the way doesn't exactly present the picture perfect vacation either.
+Bringing along a stack of school homework or worksheets to do along the way doesn’t exactly present the picture-perfect vacation either.
 Find a balance that works best for your kids and for your family.